Activision-Ban-Appeal/.github/profile/README.md

 <h3>📌 Frequently Asked Questions (FAQs)</h3>

 <h4>What is an Activision HWID Ban?</h4>
-<p>Activision HWID bans permanently identify and restrict your hardware, making new accounts ineffective without spoofing.</p>
+<p>Activision <a href="https://github.com/HWID-Ban" target="_blank">HWID bans</a> permanently identify and restrict your hardware, making new accounts ineffective without spoofing.</p>

 <h4>Is HWID spoofing legal?</h4>
 <p>While spoofing hardware IDs itself isn't illegal, it is against Activision’s terms of service.
 Use at your discretion.</p>